DivyanshuShekhar55/rn-cute-stocks/README.md

 - Wrap your app in `GestureHandlerRootView` from `react-native-gesture-handler` (typically in your root layout file)
 - The library uses `react-native-worklets` for smooth updates via `scheduleOnRN()` to avoid blocking the JS thread (use version 0.8.0 or above)

+## A note on bad data

+We do our best to handle messy data gracefully instead of crashing:

+- Bars with invalid/missing values render at **0 width/height** instead of breaking layout.
+- Line and Time Series charts **break the path** at gaps caused by bad points, rather than drawing through them.
+- The value label on Line/Time Series charts shows **`"-"`** when the cursor lands on a bad/unresolvable point, instead of showing a stale or wrong number.

+That said — this is best-effort, not a substitute for clean input.
+We handle the math and rendering; **you're still responsible for the quality of the data you pass in.** Malformed timestamps, `NaN`/`null` values, or unsorted data can still produce a chart that's technically non-crashing but visually odd (frozen cursors, sudden gaps, zero-size bars).
+If something looks wrong, check your data first.

 ---